JeffDarchuk/SitecoreSidekick/README.md

 * For _Content Editing_ (CE or CM depending on who you ask), if using the Content Migrator module it may be appropriate to alter the allowed remote servers list.
 For example, production should not be allowed to pull from dev or QA.
 * For _Content Delivery_ (CD) environments, all Sidekick configuration files (`App_Config\Include\Sidekick\*`) and assemblies (`Scs*.dll`) should be removed, as Sidekick has no function on a CD server.

-## Extending Sidekick

-It is possible to build your own Sidekick modules.
-For a tutorial on building an example Job Viewer module, [see this blog post](https://jeffdarchuk.com/2016/11/06/sitecore-sidekick-app-tutorial-log-viewer/)